seed-ecosystem/seed-whitepaper/protocol/queues/SPECIFICATION.md

   {"type": "event", "event": {"type": "wait", "queueId": "..."}}
   ```
   Basically before you have received `wait` event, you may show a loader to user, so
-  he knows that history isn't loaded yet. `wait` event is sent even if there is no events that
+  they know that history isn't loaded yet. `wait` event is sent even if there is no events that
   you missed.

 - **Second phase**